byzhaoAI/MCE/scene_seg/README.md

 ## Training
-To train MCE model, run a command like this:
+To train MCE model, after activate `bev`, run a command like this:

 ```
 sh train_imml_mce.sh